slimtomatillo/major_or_minor_song_classification/README.md

 1. Accuracy of Mode label (Major or Minor) in data - I found the accuracy of the automated labeling technique I was using to be about 70% based on a random sample (using other sources to confirm or reject the label or Major or Minor).

 2. Setting up a Config file - This is something I really wanted to implement in my PyCharm code so that anyone could easily implement my model.
 However, it was outside of the scope of the project for me as I was not able to address it fully within the time frame.
+I opted for a Quickstart Guide instead (at the top of this page), which proved sufficient for this project.

 **Sources**